 emails and called it “sin” out of a sense of guilt?
 If there’s no restriction on what side effects the

 sin function can have, the two code snippets could do very different

 But what about other languages that don’t meet this ideal?
 Here’s where I risk being compared to a dieter wanting a magic, 10-minute-miracle exercise gadget and say that even if you aren’t using a strict functional programming language, not only can you benefit from designing with pure functions, you can benefit even more from using weaker forms of purity as well.

-D can have a non-constant pointer or reference type as an argument, and it can modify that argument.
-Yes, it can
+have a non-constant pointer or reference type as an argument, and it can modify that argument.
+Yes, it can mutate

 But That’s Not Real Purity!